SapphireDb/sapphiredb-js/projects/ng-sapphiredb/README.md

 ## Installation

 ### Install Package
-To use ng-sapphiredb you have to install the package using node.js
+To use ng-sapphiredb you have to install the package using npm

-In your Angular App-Folder execute
+In your angular app folder execute

 ```
-npm install ng-sapphiredb -S
+npm install ng-sapphiredb axios -S
 ```

 ### Import SapphireDbModule in your app.module